 Vocabulary building is a matter of reviewing words regularly until they are fixed in your memory (JOCRF, 2021).
 Repetition is very important when learning a new language and expanding your vocabulary.
 Journaling is a great way to record new words and put new vocabulary in use.
 For example, after you discover a new word, write it down in your journal with a description of what it means.
 Then use the new words you’ve learned and start forming sentences with them.
 Journaling is also an easy way to review, practice and retain words.
 For example, every night you could review your journal and list of words you’ve learned, new and old.
 Journaling has many benefits as it helps you think more in English, forces you to learn new vocabulary, improves your writing skills, and helps you build confidence.
 There are many more benefits to journaling that you can learn about in this youtube video.

 #3 Playing word games

 Technology has become a huge part of our day to day lives.
 On our cellphones, tablets and computer devices we have access to a wide variety of games and apps.
 Word games are a great way to discover new words and their meaning.
 Plus, who doesn’t love playing games?
 They are an effective way to improve your vocabulary because they use the exact same skillset (semantic and/or phonological skills) that are required for learning words but in a way more engaging and entertaining way.
 They also teach you things like sentence structure, spelling and grammar, and other technical components of the English language.
 It has also been suggested that you learn better when you are having fun.
-So why not try a word game, we’ve listed a few classics that you can try below.
+I have listed these exciting games which you could try to improve your English language.
+Furthermore you can try these classics.